Churchill Special School SEND Information Report

 - Once a term, each class teacher meets with the assessment coordinator and the Head teacher to discuss each pupil’s progress.
 This pupil progress meeting is used to identify whether pupils are on target or need additional support to make progress.

 How will my child be supported through transition periods?

 - Preparation for transition from KS2 into KS3 takes place in the summer term through liaison with parents and teaching staff.
 Pupils in year 6 have the opportunity to attend a summer school at the Academy to allow them to meet the academy staff and get to know pupils they could be integrating with.

-- Pupils with statements/ education, health and care plans have Transition Plans in place following their Y9 Annual Review.
+- Pupils with Education, health and care plans have Transition Plans in place following their Y9 Annual Review.
 During this review more emphasis is put on post 16 provision and preparing for adulthood.

 - Before leaving Churchill pupils and parents will be involved in activities to promote preparation for adulthood, employment and independent living.
-We have a functional bedsit in our KS5 area which will enhance our ability to offer relevant and useful life skills, in a practical way, to older pupils such as preparing simple meals, keeping the food preparation area clean and organised, doing laundry and bed making.
+We have a functional flat which will enhance our ability to offer relevant and useful life skills, in a practical way, to older pupils such as preparing simple meals, keeping the food preparation area clean and organised, doing laundry and bed making.

 How can I raise concerns and be involved in supporting my child?

-- Parents/carers are invited to Pupil Review Day interviews three times during the year – the SENCo will attend meetings where further support is needed.
+- Parents/carers are invited to Parents Evening three times during the year – the SENCo will attend meetings where further support is needed.
 This is an opportunity to discuss progress and any concerns.

 - In addition to the school’s policy of communicating and reporting to parents/carers, the SENCo can be contacted at any time by phone or email regarding any concerns - appointments may also be made to meet with the SENCo.